AdobeDocs/commerce-cloud-service.en/help/cloud-guide/application/crons-property.md

 >[!NOTE]
 >
->The cron time specified in the `.magento.app.yaml` file is based on the server timezone, not the timezone specified in the store configuration values in the database.
+>The `crons` time specified in the `.magento.app.yaml` file is based on the server timezone, not the timezone specified in the store configuration values in the database.

-When determining the scheduling of custom cron jobs, consider the time it takes to complete the task.
+When determining the scheduling, consider the time it takes to complete the task.
 For example, if you run a job every three hours and the task takes 40 minutes to complete, you may consider changing the scheduled timing.

-On Adobe Commerce on cloud infrastructure, you add custom cron job configuration to the `.magento.app.yaml` file in the `crons` section.
-The general format is `spec` for scheduling and `cmd` to specify the command or custom script to run.
+### Command

+The command (cmd) defines

 For the command script, the format includes: